Rachel S. Rubin, M.D.Urologic Surgeon, Sexual Medicine Specialist

 Dr. Rubin has participated in several clinical research trials and has also presented at national and international conferences, including the Sexual Medicine Society of North America (SMSNA), the International Society for the Study of Women’s Sexual Health (ISSWSH), and the American Urological Association (AUA).
 Her research focuses on the advancement of evidence-based treatments for sexual pain disorders, low libido, penile curvature, and erectile dysfunction.

 Dr. Rubin completed a fellowship in male and female sexual dysfunction and prosthetic urology in San Diego under the guidance of Irwin Goldstein, MD, Director of Sexual Medicine at Alvarado Hospital Medical Center and founding editor of the Journal of Sexual Medicine, and Eugene Rhee, MD, MBA, Chief of Urology at Kaiser Permanente Southern California.
 She completed an internship in general surgery and residency in urology at Georgetown University Hospital.
 Dr. Rubin holds a medical degree and bachelor’s degree, graduating summa cum laude, from Tufts University in Boston, Massachusetts.

-Dr. Rubin grew up in Montgomery County, Maryland, and, currently, lives in Washington with her husband and daughter.
+Dr. Rubin grew up in Montgomery County, Maryland, and, currently, lives in Washington with her husband and two children.